-A slightly less expensive option is the Landmann 28335 Big Sky Stars & Moons Fire Pit (Est. $120 ) , which was our best-reviewed model in 2008.
-It has grown from fewer than 20 reviews on Amazon.com to more than 150, with an overall rating of 4.5 stars out of 5.
 Owners say this fire pit looks great and is lots of fun to use.
 They also like its large capacity, which makes building a decent, long-lasting fire easier.
-On top of that, the included accessories (grill rack, spark guard and poker) make this model a real bargain.
+You also get a nice assortment of accessories, including agrill rack, spark guard and poker.
 The most common complaint about this otherwise sturdy fire pit is that its clay-colored finish wears off quickly, leaving the pit vulnerable to rust.
 A protective cover is available but costs an extra $25.

 While wood-burning fire pits are inexpensive and versatile, gas fire pits have advantages of their own.
 Propane-fueled fire pits are easier to light than wood-burning models, they produce less smoke and soot, and you don't need to deal with the ash and debris that remain after the fire is extinguished.
 They can also produce quite a bit of heat -- some are rated to produce as many Btus as a propane patio heater.
 However, they tend to be quite a bit more expensive than wood-burning fire pits and are generally not portable, or even very easy to move around.
 Some, especially stone fire pits, are designed to be permanently installed on your patio.